10. The Abominable Snowmen (Second Doctor, 1967)

 Want more Doctor Who?
-I take an affectionate three-part look at the William Hartnell era; serve up capsule reviews of the Patrick Troughton serials; do an overview of the Jon Pertwee era (including a 10-best list); and take an expansive look at the Peter Davison years; and offer fuller reviews of five serials that I consider unfairly maligned.
+I take an affectionate look at the William Hartnell era; do an overview of the Jon Pertwee era (including a 10-best list); take an expansive look at the Peter Davison years; and offer fuller reviews of five serials that I consider unfairly maligned.